nephio-project/test-infra/e2e/provision/README.md

    $ gcloud compute ssh ubuntu@nephio-r1-e2e
    ```

-6. From that session, you can deploy a fleet of five edge clusters with this:
+6. From that session, you can deploy a fleet of four edge clusters with this:

    ```
    $ cat > edge-clusters.yaml <<EOF